mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 .. code:: typescript

    class AutoEncryptionOpts {
-      // setTLSOptions accepts a map of KMS provider names to TLSOptions.
+      // setTLSOptions accepts a map of KMS providers to TLSOptions.
       // The TLSOptions apply to any TLS socket required to communicate
       // with the KMS provider.
       setTLSOptions (opts: KMSProvidersTLSOptions)
    }

    class ClientEncryptionOpts {
-      // setTLSOptions accepts a map of KMS provider names to TLSOptions.
+      // setTLSOptions accepts a map of KMS providers to TLSOptions.
       // The TLSOptions apply to any TLS socket required to communicate
       // with the KMS provider.
       setTLSOptions (opts: KMSProvidersTLSOptions)